schwunder/guided-meditation/notes/features.md

 - Backyard Reading — Two retreatants unwind on picnic blankets, one journaling and the other reading beneath a sun-dappled canopy
 - Teacher Conversation — Two teachers share an easy smile beside a warmly lit window, ready to continue a heartfelt discussion

-These sequences could be generated as static HTML components (similar to the current `index.html` structure) and selected based on user preference, time of day, or meditation focus.
+These sequences can be added as new `<section data-sequence-id="...">` blocks in `public/index.html`, each with their own theme CSS variables and checkpoint/transition markup.